Youssefachouri/resources/en/about_statistics.md

 <h3>Total Scans</h3>
 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 1 - total scans.png" alt="Total scans chart - QR code generator ScanMeFindMe"></p>
-<p>This chart shows you the number of total and unique scans that you're getting daily.</p>
+<p>This chart shows the number of total and unique scans that you're getting everyday.</p>
 <p>Unique scans are the number of scans done from different devices.
 It does not include multiple scans from the same device. </p>

 <p>We use a special method where our server tags a device with a 'fingerprint' when it first scans a QR code.
     If the server detects a new scan with the same 'fingerprint', it is added to the total scans but not the unique scans.</p>

 <p>You'll find this chart helpful when you want to know how many people are actually responding to your campaign.
-    The unique scans will paint a clearer picture of how your campaign fared.</p>
+    The unique scans will paint a clearer picture of how your campaign is performing.</p>
  <h3>Scans By Months</h3>

 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 2 - scans by month.png" alt="Scans by month chart - QR code generator ScanMeFindMe"></p>

 <p>If you're running a seasonal campaign, this chart will be helpful.
-The numbers of scans are plotted according to months.
+The numbers of scans are plotted by month.
-    It helps you to identify months that bring you the most QR code traffic. </p>
+    It helps identify the months that bring your business the most QR code traffic. </p>

 <h3>Scans By Hour Of The Day</h3>
 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 3 - scans by hour of the day.png" alt="Scans by hour of the day chart - QR code generator ScanMeFindMe"></p>
 <p>You can also track QR scans by hours of the day.
 This is useful if you're running a restaurant or e-commerce where
     customers peak during different times.
-It helps you to run a more targeted campaign during the peak hours.</p>
+It helps to run a more targeted campaign during the peak hours.</p>

 <h3>Scans By OS</h3>
 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_statistics/files/img 4 - scans by OS.png" alt="Scans by OS chart - QR code generator ScanMeFindMe"></p>
-<p>Our server could also pick up which operating system the users are using when scanning the QR code.
+<p>Our server can also pick up which operating system the users are using when scanning the QR code.
 Usually, iOS and
     Android tend to dominate the chart as most users scan QR codes from their mobile phones.
 The statistics help when you're getting users to download an app for a specific OS. </p>